TRAP: Hijacking VLA CoT-Reasoning via Adversarial Patches: Experiment

-As illustrated in Table~\ref{tab:universal_patch}, finding a universal patch presents significant challenges when conditioned on scene-relevant instructions.
-In contrast, performance metrics exhibit a substantial increase under scene-irrelevant conditions.
-These results suggest a synergistic influence of visual features and instructions on the efficacy of adversarial attacks.
-Furthermore, our findings demonstrate the feasibility of crafting relatively universal patches, thereby uncovering broader security vulnerabilities and realistic threats inherent in VLA models.

-\textbf{Impact of Patch Size.} We evaluate \textbf{TRAP}'s performance with different patch sizes in Figure~\ref{fig:patch_size}.
+\textbf{Impact of Patch Size.} We evaluate \textbf{TRAP}'s performance with different patch sizes in Fig.~\ref{fig:patch_size}.
 Empirical results demonstrate that performance metrics scale positively with increasing patch size.
 It is reasonable that the larger patch size provides a larger optimization space, aligning with prior work.
-Notably, we observe a behavioral phase transition in MolmoACT as patch size increases.
-While the VLA model strictly follows user intent at a size of $0.3$, it reaches a critical threshold at $0.35$, where the robot remains nearly static—representing a point of adversarial conflict that yields higher scores than at $0.4$.
-Beyond this inflection point, the model's behavior shifts decisively toward the attacker’s objective.
+Notably, we observe a behavioral shift in MolmoAct as the patch size increases.
+At around $1.9\%$, MolmoAct largely follows the user intent, whereas at $2.6\%$ it reaches an apparent inflection point where the robot remains nearly static.
+Beyond this point, the model’s behavior shifts more decisively toward the attacker’s objective.